keycloakify/keycloakify/README.md

 ![keycloak_before](https://user-images.githubusercontent.com/6702424/108838381-dbbbcf80-75d3-11eb-8ae8-db41563ef9db.gif)

 When we redirected to Keycloak the user suffers from a harsh context switch.
-The language is set back to default and the theme is different.
+On je login/register pages the language is set back to default and the theme is different that the one on the app.

 Keycloak does offer a way to customize theses pages but it requires a lot of raw HTML/CSS hacking to reproduce the look and feel of a specific app.
 Not mentioning the maintenance cost of such an endeavour.